Onboarding a Remote Developer: Traps to Avoid and Tips for Success

 • Create all necessary accounts the newcomer will be working with, and send the log-in data and invitations to the team groups or chats, task managers, bug trackers, and any other tools you are using in your company.

-• Send an employee the welcoming email with a brief overview of key contacts, a work plan for the first day, and a rough digest of tasks for a week or so.
+• Send a welcome introduction email to the employee, including a brief overview of key contacts, a work plan for the first day, and a rough digest of tasks for the first week.

 • Work out the series of tutorials or a welcome e-journal with the most vital information about the company, its goals, and major technical procedures.
 Supplement this information with a directory, including the exhaustive list of all helpful documents.
 Be careful, though.
 You do not want to overload your developer on his first day.
 (The purpose of mentioning the company’s history, mission, and vision is in creating a sense of community and commitment to the company and camaraderie with other team members.
 Make sure the information is brief and inspirational, enough to motivate but not to bore or overwhelm.)